 - 9 am Welcome Ceremony and Memorial Paddle Out for Nick at Bay Street Beach

-- 10 am – 1 pm Free surf lessons, beach and local history exploration, and cleanup at Bay Street Beach.
-Surfers must register in advance.
+- 10 am – 1 pm Free surf lessons (we’ve reached max. capacity for surf lessons!), beach and local history exploration, and cleanup at Bay Street Beach.

 - 1 pm – 4 pm Celebration continues at Heal the Bay Aquarium under the Santa Monica Pier; admission to the Aquarium is free today in honor of Nick.